Your First App

 The Sailfish SDK uses a build engine (virtual machine or Docker container) to compile your code and another virtual machine to run an emulator.
 If these are not running when you attempt to build or deploy an application you will be asked to start them.

-Note: The Build Engine needs access to your source code to compile it and by default your home directory is shared – this is why the project should be in your home.
+Note: The Build Engine needs access to your source code to compile it.
+Your workspace, which you defined when installing the SDK, is shared to the Build Engine – this is why the project should be in your workspace.
+You can change the workspace folder in Tools→Options→Sailfish OS

 When a Sailfish OS project is open, the SDK automatically displays two control buttons in the left toolbar for starting/stopping the Build Engine and Emulator.